 Classification of Ulcers

-By Depth--Superficial ulcerations or abrasions involve only epithelial cell loss and should heal rapidly if they don't get infected.
+By Depth--Superficial abrasions and ulcerations involve only epithelial cell loss and should heal rapidly if they don't get infected and there are plenty of tears.
 The deeper the ulcer, the more the corneal stroma is involved, and the more likely healing will be slow with scarring of the cornea likely.
 Ulcers that penetrate to the Descemet's membrane are called descemetoceles (see "Corneal Anatomy" above).
 These deep ulcers are emergencies, as the eye is at extreme risk of corneal rupture.
 If a corneal ulcer ruptures, the iris will prolapse forward to plug the corneal hole.
 Iris prolapse is an emergency with surgery indicated for therapy.